 This post is an excerpt from chapter 7.8 of Inventory of the Universe.

 The Explanation Blog Bonus

 Below is a video that is a must watch.
 Ken Dill skillfully illustrates and explains the concept of protein folding.
-As I’ve said there are many ‘processes in processus’ that are synchronized and inter-related to make our universe run smoothly.
-But, protein folding, to me, is one of the most fascinating process of all.
-To understand how your body works and functions, the continuous factory that it is, watch this 16 minute video:
+As I’ve said there are many processes in processes that are synchronized and inter-related to make our universe run smoothly.
+But, protein folding, to me, is one of the most fascinating processes of all.
+To understand how your body works and functions, the continuous factory that it is, watch this 16-minute video:

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe if you want.
 Your gift is a free pdf of Inventory of the Universe and a free pdf of Answering the Big Questions in Life

 Learn how to play Take Inventory – The Interconnectivity Game (free) that nourishes your neurons and is taking the world by storm.
 Play a round with family and friends.
 View the above videos and use the tags at the end of this blog for dozens of ideas to play Take Inventory – The Game.

 See the index of the book Inventory of the Universe to find a specific chapter and read it online.